Berlin street art tour

 • Local and international street artists.

-• Urban art techniques (wheatpasting, graffiti, tags, stencils…)
+• Urban art techniques (paste-ups, graffiti, tags, stencils, etc.).

-• Political and alternative messages of Berlin street art.
+• The political and underground messages of Berlin street art.

-It’s hard to imagine Berlin without its graffiti and gigantic murals.
-Berlin’s street art contributes significantly to the beauty and magic of the city.
+It’s hard to imagine Berlin without its street art, graffiti and gigantic murals.
+Urban art plays a key role in Berlin’s beauty and magic.

 We recommended a 3 hours tour.